yanjinhai/NWAPW-Robot-Simulation/readme.txt

 Hello Team!

-I'm Jinhai Yan and I know what you look like.
+I'm Jinhai Yan and like working out.

-We met up in person and work something out.

 Jason was Peter